Rgodella/JAVA8/README.md

 # JAVA8
-All the JAVA8 Features includes in this Repo
+All the JAVA8 Features include in this Repository